-Demonstrate that at least one of the barriers identified in Step 2a would prevent implementation of the project activity without revenues from carbon credits.
+Demonstrate that at least one of the barriers identified in Step 2a would prevent implementation of the project activity without revenues from carbon credits, following the guidelines in Appendix 1.

 Provide verifiable evidence to demonstrate the existence of each identified barrier that would prevent implementation of the project activity and, where possible, quantify the barrier(s).